jhaux/keypointer/README.md

 **_If run on hci servers needs to be run on hcigpu01!_**

-This will extract keypoints from all videos or images inside the folder:
+This will extract keypoints from all videos or images inside the folder using the gpu with index 1:
 ```
 cd /path/to/where_my_video_is/
-vid_to_key
+vid_to_key -cvd 1
 ```
 It is equivalent to:
 ```